 The common garden vegetable - the carrot is a biennial plant in the wild, while the cultivated varieties are grown as annuals.
 The carrot is one of the most recognized plants in the world.
-The plant possesses an erect stem and can reach three ft or one m in height when fully grown.
+This herb possesses an erect stem and can reach three ft or one m in height when fully grown.
 The carrot bears feathery leaves and gives off small white flowers in season; it also bears flat green seeds.
 The most familiar part of the carrot is the swollen orange colored roots used as a vegetable, and all cultivated subspecies of this plant have fleshy orange taproots, though some varieties and the wild carrot as such do not have an orange colored taproot.

 Historically speaking, the true origins of the very familiar garden carrot remain unknown, while it has been in cultivation even in ancient Greece and Rome.
 The ancient Romans and Greeks enjoyed this nutritious and cleansing food and the plant may have been cultivated by even more ancient societies.
 The medical uses of the carrot have also come down to us written works of many ancient physicians, thus, the physician Dioscorides writes in the first century AD that the carrot seeds are recommended to women for the stimulation of normal menstruation, it was also used as a herbal remedy to bring relief from problems of urinary retention, and as an aid to "wake up the genital virtue" of women.
 Carrot or more properly the cultivated variety was not found in Britain until the turn of the 16th century.
 The carrot apparently had different uses at this time as well, and women in this century may have used its beautiful and finely divided feather like leaves as an adornment on hair.
 It may have also been introduced as an herbal plant rather than a vegetable.